Eye Doctor in Midtown, New York

 - We will utilize a large shield during the slit lamp part of the eye examination, which requires the nearest doctor-to-patient contact.
 The protective shield will prevent respiratory droplets from being spread.
-(The slit lamp shines light into the patient’s eye, enabling Dr. James Sinoway to examine the internal health of your eye.)
+(The slit lamp shines light into the patient’s eye, enabling James Sinoway O.D. to examine the internal health of your eye.)

 Eye Exams & Eye Care Services Near You